FlowFuse/website/src/blog/2024/01/dashboard-2-multi-user.md

 ![The new 'FF Auth' options available in Node-RED to allow for client constraints](./images/multi-user-dashboard-ff-settings.png "The new 'FF Auth' options available in Node-RED to allow for client constraints"){data-zoomable}
 <figcaption class="-mt-6 mb-4 text-center"><b>A screenshot of the new 'FF Auth' options available in Node-RED to allow for client constraints on different node types.</b></figcaption>

 In the original Node-RED Dashboard, this was _always_ enabled for the `ui-notification` and `ui-control` nodes, whereby you could include `msg.socket` data and it would only then send that message to the specified client.
 For Dashboard 2.0 we've extended this concept so that as a Node-RED Developer, you can now include `msg._client.user` data in any message sent to a Dashboard 2.0 node.
-Under the covers, our FlowFuse-exclusive plugin will then automtically filter messages to only send to the relevant user's connection.
+Under the covers, our FlowFuse-exclusive plugin will then automatically filter messages to only send to the relevant user's connection.

 Utilising this feature, below you can see an example where we send data to a `ui-template` to render a custom table for each user.
 Under the covers this is a `ui-event` node (triggered on a page view), which then uses the `msg._client.user` object to make a REST API call to retrieve a list of todo items for that specific user.
 We then wire the response into the `ui-template`, which has been configured to "Accept Client Constraints", and so only sends this data to User 2's Dashboard.